 From a mild twinge of hunger or throbbing headache to having a broken bone set, feeling bad is something we all like to avoid.
 And thanks to modern technology, we’re increasingly able to do just that:

 - Knee still bothering you?
 Arthroscopic surgery doesn’t even leave a scar!

-Of course it’s not just that we dislike feeling physically bad; we don’t like feeling bad emotionally either.
-Every day people walk into my office hoping to feel better.
-They want to be less anxious, less depressed, less angry.
-They want to be more confident, more cheerful, and of course, happier.
-They come looking for coping skills, transformative insights about past traumas, or simply a compassionate sounding board for their stresses and difficulties.
+Of course, it’s not just that we dislike feeling bad psychically—we don’t like feeling bad emotionally either.
+Every day people walk into therapists’ offices hoping to be less anxious, less depressed, or less angry.
+And therapists have their own “technologies” for pain relief: coping skills, reframing of past traumas, or simply a compassionate ear to listen.

-Other folks take medications to ease emotional pain or discomfort: Antidepressants to feel less down, anxiolytics and sedatives to feel less up, and mood stabilizers to feel more, well, stable.
-The most recent data suggest that 1 in 6 American adults is taking some form of psychiatric medication like the popular antidepressant Prozac or the anxiolytic Xanax.
+There’s also medications to ease emotional pain or discomfort: Antidepressants to feel less down, anxiolytics and sedatives to feel less up, and mood stabilizers to feel more, well, stable.

 As humans, one of our biggest blind spots is the difficulty we have making decisions based on long-term goals and aspirations and instead behaving according to more immediate and short-term impulses and desires.

 Case in point, my relationship with Apple products:

 - Did I really need a new iPhone this year?
 Definitely not.